 Soderberg was the head coach at South Dakota State (Brookings, S.D.) for two seasons and Loras College (Dubuque, Iowa) for five seasons.
 He was named the National Catholic Basketball Tournament Coach of the Year in 1992 after leading Loras to a runner-up finish.
 He also held previous coaching jobs at Loras, University of Wisconsin-Stevens Point, Colorado State and Fort Hays State.
 He also spent the 2008-09 school year at Loras as the interim Director of Athletics.

 Soderberg was a two-year letterwinner under Dick Bennett at UW-Stevens Point.
 He teamed up with former NBA star Terry Porter to lead UW-Stevens Point to the 1984 NAIA National Championship game.
 Soderberg earned the “Hustle Award” at that tournament and earned first-team all-conference and all-district honors that year.
 He shot 56 percent from the field and 83 percent from the free-throw line during his career.
 Soderberg graduated from UW-Stevens Point in 1985 with a bachelor’s degree in physical education.
 He earned a master’s in physical education from Colorado State in 1986.

-Soderberg and his wife, Linda, have two sons, Kramer and Davis, and a daughter, Daley.
+Soderberg was inducted into the Wisconsin Basketball Coaches Association Hall of Fame in August of 2021.
+He and his wife, Linda, have two sons, Kramer and Davis, and a daughter, Daley.